 - Maintains the food service environment including serving stations, food storage areas, and food preparation areas.
-Ensures servers are free from illness. - Provides a contingency for the continued provision of food for free and reduced breakfast and lunch students. - Coordinates with Transportation Department for delivery of free and reduced student breakfast and lunch
+Ensures servers are free from illness. - Provides a contingency for the continued provision of food for free and reduced breakfast and lunch students. - Establish and set up food pick-up locations. - Coordinates with the Transportation Department for any needed delivery of free and reduced student breakfast and lunch. - Track the number of meals being provided.